El Paso Energy Building: History

-In 2001, the fountains were refurbished.
 A very long stock ticker was installed to deliver messages and add to the visual appeal in 1996 when the El Paso Corporation bought Tenneco for 4 billion dollars.
 When Tenneco owned the building the letters T-E-N-N-E-C-O outlined the top of the building on each of the four sides.

+In 2001, the fountains were refurbished.

 In 2008, Gilbain Construction started a complete remodel of the building completed in 2012.
 The main lobby is now located on Level 1 with entrances on Louisiana Street and Travis Street.
 Level 2 contains conference rooms.
 Levels 3 through 29 are office space and Levels 30, 31 and 32 are the Executive offices.
-The Exec offices boast a three story grand stairway, boardroom, many conference rooms and spacious offices and meeting areas.
+The Exec offices boast a three-story grand stairway, boardroom, many conference rooms and spacious offices and meeting areas.

-Kinder Morgan purchased the building with its acquisition of El Paso Corporation in 2012.
+Kinder Morgan acquired the building with its purchase of El Paso Corporation in 2012.
 Kinder Morgan moved its headquarters to this building.
 EP Energy (formerly El Paso E&P Company) leases floors 18-27 from Kinder Morgan.